natalieagus/50002/docs/Hardware/d_logicsynthesis.md

 2. **Synthesize logic**: Given a truth table,  perform straightforward logic synthesis using **sum-of-products**.
 3. **Boolean Algebra Minimisation**: Minimise boolean functions (e.g: basic sum-of-products) using DeMorgan's theorem, reduction rule, absorption rule, etc or Karnaugh Map to make the boolean equation more compact.
 This results in simplified hardware (cheaper, smaller) while retaining functionality.
 4. **Universal Gates**: NAND and NOR gates are universal.
 We can construct **any** combinational logic device by just using NAND gates or NOR gates alone.
-5. **Complex Combinational Logic Device**: Special devices like decoder, multiplexer, and ROM are essential components.
+5. **Complex Combinational Logic Device**: Special devices like demux, decoder, multiplexer, and ROM are essential components.
 Multiplexers are used to implement **conditional logic** (if-else), decoders are used to perform address decoding among many others.
 Decoders can be used to implement a ROM.
 It maps the input address lines to specific memory locations within the ROM.

-ROM can be used to implement **any** combinational logic function.
-This is because ROM essentially acts as a look-up table (LUT) where each input combination maps directly to a pre-defined output value.
+6. **Universal Logic Synthesizer**: Both ROMs and Muxes are <span class="orange-bold">universal logic synthesizer</span> and can be used to implement any logic.
+ROM essentially acts as a look-up table (LUT) where each input combination maps directly to a pre-defined output value.
 However, this results in **size explosion**.
 For $n$ inputs, the ROM requires $2^n$ rows,  leading to rapid growth in memory size for large input sizes.
+Mux-based designs do not suffer from exponential size explosion in the same way.
+A mux scales **hierarchically**, where smaller muxes can be used to build bigger muxes in a structured way rather than requiring an exponentially growing number of components like ROMs do.

+Design tradeoff summary for logic synthesis:
+* ROM-based designs (easiest, simply store the truth table as-is) are useful when precomputed logic storage is acceptable and logic complexity is high.
+* MUX-based designs are more efficient for small, optimized logic designs due to their faster and smaller implementation.
+* Sum-of-Products (SOP) design is useful when a direct and systematic Boolean implementation is needed, making it ideal for medium-complexity logic functions.
+* NAND-gate-based design is useful when minimizing component types is important, as NAND is a universal gate that can implement any logic efficiently.
+* Finally, highly optimized gate-level design (most difficult) is useful when minimizing transistor count, power consumption, and delay is critical for high-performance applications.

 {:.note}
 Designing and implementing the logic directly using gates like AND, OR, NOT, NAND, NOR, etc., rather than relying on a ROM to store the outputs leads to a more efficient design (smaller unit, cheaper unit, less power drawn), but it is challenging to do so and to test because it is prone to errors.

+Studying **boolean algebra and minimization** is essential for **optimizing SOP-based and gate-level designs**, reducing the number of gates, transistors, power consumption, and delay for more efficient implementations.
 # Appendix